Using TACACS+ and RADIUS to Control Access to the Arista Analytics CLI

 bigtap-read-only

 Note: The remotely authenticated admin and bigtap-admin users and the read-only and bigtap-read-only users have the same privileges.
-The bigtap-admin and bigtap-read-only values are supported to allow creation of BMF-specific entries without affecting the admin and read-only TACACS+ server entries.
+The bigtap-admin and bigtap-read-only values are supported to create BMF-specific entries without affecting the admin and read-only TACACS+ server entries.

-You must also create a role in Elasticsearch with the same name as the group that is configured in the CLI.
+You must also create a role in Elasticsearch with the same name as the group configured in the CLI.

 Figure 1.
 Creating a Group in Elasticsearch